 The City hosted a Town Hall on gun safety and community safety on June 20, 2018 at the Lake Washington High School Theater.
 A video of the meeting is available online.
-The Town Hall format is one method the City will use to collect input from the community on actions the City might undertake to reduce gun violence.
-The City Council is interested in the community’s views on topics such as:
+The Town Hall format was one method the City will use to collect input from the community on actions the City might undertake to reduce gun violence.
+The Town Hall sought to collect feedback from the Kirkland community on topics such as:

 - Improved enforcement of existing laws and regulations